szjani/lf4php/README.md

 Features
 --------

 There is one implementation shipped with this package, the NOPLoggerFactory.
 It doesn't do anything.
-Messages can be formatted by Mustache.

 Feel free to implement a binding for your preferred logging framework.